 He will speak at the Northshire Bookstore in Manchester at 6 p.m.
 Saturday, June 14.

 At first glance, casual history enthusiasts may not know about New York City's role in the Civil War, as the city saw no battles in 1861 to 1865 and the Union and Confederate armies never fought in New York state.
 However, New York was a major cultural center at the time, as well as an important source of men and supplies for the Union forces, so the war left a significant impression on the city.
 The USS Monitor, the Union's famous (and first) ironsided warship, was built in Brooklyn.
-Today, with many buildings from that era still in use, signs of the city's wartime past are still easy to find.

 Morgan looks at the surprising stories behind some sites that history buffs may have overlooked, like the William Shakespeare Memorial in Central Park, which was mostly funded with the proceeds from a production of "Julius Caesar" that starred brothers and Shakespearean actors Edwin, Junius and John Wilkes Booth in 1864.
 John Wilkes shot Abraham Lincoln less than six months later.